Find out how the scheme works, including issuing shares and raising money, and how to submit your compliance statement.

-There are different rules for knowledge-intensive companies that carry out a significant amount of research, development or innovation, and either:
+There are different rules if you are a knowledge-intensive company and you carry out a significant amount of research, development or innovation, and you:

 - want to raise more than £12 million in the company’s lifetime

-- did not receive investment under a venture capital scheme within 7 years of the first commercial sale
+- did not receive investment under a venture capital scheme within 7 years of your first commercial sale